cloudprivacylabs/lsa/web/content/docs/compose_slice.md

 ## Composition

-Composition operation combines a schema and overlays to create a new variant of the schema, or combines multiple overlays to create a new overlay that is a combination of several overlays.
-A schema cannot be composed with another schema.
+*Composition* combines a schema and overlays to create a new variant of the schema, or combines multiple overlays to create a new overlay.

 When composing schema layers, all layers must agree on the same nonempty `valueType`.
 That is, composing two layers with different